 • Public Recreation and Open Space

-These Areas are designated for continued public recreation and open space uses.
-These Areas are owned/managed by the WDNR and are currently within the Town's A-1 Agricultural zoning district.
+These Areas are designated for continued public recreation and open space land uses.
+These Areas are currently within the Town's Agricultural One (A-1), and Three (A-3) and Highland Conservation (C-2) zoning districts.